specialized806/microsoft-365-docs/copilot/which-copilot-for-your-organization.md

 ✅ Free to organizations with a Microsoft 365 license
 ✅ Use for personal tasks, with caution

 **Microsoft 365 Copilot Chat** is available free to organizations that have a Microsoft 365 license.
-Copilot Chat is a prompt and response experience, and uses information from the internet, specifically web-based chat.
+Copilot Chat is a prompt and response experience, and uses information from the internet (web-based chat).
 You can also create images and use [Copilot Pages](https://support.microsoft.com/en-us/topic/introducing-microsoft-365-copilot-pages-6674bd51-9ff5-42c4-9256-44d9428a726f) to save, edit, and share AI-generated content.

 :::image type="content" source="media/which-copilot-for-your-organization/microsoft-365-copilot-chat.png" alt-text="Screenshot that shows Microsoft 365 Copilot Chat and sample prompts that get information from the internet with web-based chat.":::

 You can use Copilot Chat for personal tasks, but be cautious.
 Never add sensitive or proprietary work information in a prompt.

-Microsoft 365 Copilot Chat is available at [https://m365copilot.com](https://m365copilot.com), in the Microsoft 365 Copilot app that can be installed on organization devices, in Microsoft Edge, and when you use Microsoft Bing.
+Microsoft 365 Copilot Chat is available at [https://m365copilot.com](https://m365copilot.com), in the [Microsoft 365 Copilot app](https://apps.microsoft.com/detail/9wzdncrd29v9) that can be installed on organization devices, in Microsoft Edge, and when you use [Microsoft Bing](https://www.bing.com).

 If you want users in your organization to have prompt and response interchanges with information on the internet, then use Microsoft 365 Copilot Chat.